daveshah1/openMixR/hardware/headset-r1.0/README.md

 interconnect the mainboard and subassemblies. *parts.pretty* contains all of the custom footprints; and *3d* contains 3D models for many of the components used (for the most part converted from the models provided by their vendors).

 PDF schematics are included for all of the boards, if you don't want to install KiCad.
-Gerbers are also included for the mainboard, which is the only board which I've ordered so far.
+Gerbers are also included for all of the boards.

-A bill of materials, placement data and impedance control diagramsm are also included for the mainboard.
+A bill of materials, placement data and impedance control diagrams are also included for the mainboard.